cinemagoer/cinemagoer/docs/README.txt

   --without-lxml	exclude lxml (speeds up "http" considerably,
 					so try to fix it).
-  --without-cutils	don't compile the C module (speeds up 'sql') --without-sql		no access to SQL databases.
+  --without-cutils	don't compile the C module (speeds up 'sql') --without-sqlobject	exclude SQLObject --without-sqlalchemy	exclude SQLAlchemy

-If you're install 'sql', setup.py tries to install BOTH SQLObject and SQLAlchemy.
-In fact, having one of them will be enough.
-You can exclude the unwanted one with:
+By default, setup.py tries to install BOTH SQLObject and SQLAlchemy.
+In fact, having one of them will be enough: you can exclude the unwanted one.
-  --without-sqlobject	exclude SQLObject
-  --without-sqlalchemy	exclude SQLAlchemy

-If you specify both, --without-sql is implied.

   Mercurial VERSION